9 Earth Hour Activities to Enjoy in the dark This Year

 Earth Hour was initiated by the World Wildlife Fund (WWF) to raise awareness about environmental issues, particularly concerning climate change and nature loss.

 I have always been a fan of Sir David Attenborough.
-He said 'We have to recognise that the Earth and its oceans are finite.
-We need to show mutual restraint' and it's true.
+He said, ‘We have to recognise that the Earth and its oceans are finite.
+We need to show mutual restraint‘, and it is so true.

 Does Earth Hour make a difference?

-Turning off lights for an hour on one Saturday night might not have a significant impact on its own, but the attention it generates can spark conversations and inspire individuals to take action to reduce their carbon footprint.
+Turning off lights for an hour on one Saturday night might not significantly impact on its own.
+Still, the attention it generates can spark conversations and inspire individuals to take action to reduce their carbon footprint.

 What happens in Earth Hour?